hadashiA/VContainer/README.md

 - For `LifeTime.Transient`
   - Instance creating for each resolving.
   - If parent and child have the same type, child will prioritize itself.
+- For `Lifetime.Scoped`:
   - Instance will be different for each child.
-- For `Lifetime.Scoped`:
       - If same child, returns same instance.
       - If parent and child have the same type, child will prioritize itself.
-  - Instance will be different for each child.
   - When a `LifetimeScope` is destroyed, objects with `IDisposable` implemented are called `Dispose()`.

 :warning: If scene is alive and only `LifetimeScope` is destroyed, MonoBehaviour registered as `Lifetime.Scoped` is not automatically destroyed.